E-book – 24.90 €

 Chapter 15 //

-Leadership needs to embody three qualities if it is not to put a brake on development: presence, courage and empathy.
+Leadership needs to embrace three qualities if it is not to hamper development: presence, courage and empathy.

 Presence is needed so that we can act in the present in the first place, and observe and recognise our mindset.
 We have to wake up as often as possible for a “second time” in order to see through our automatisms and habitual mindsets.